chanalee/94470/data-vis-3.md

 Based on the feedback, I decided to go with V3 for my final visualization because it seems to match the criteria of a good visualization per the critique method.
 It delivers the point, tells a story, and looks neat.

 Moving forward, I took some of the feedback that I received and incorporated them into my final product.

+I made the following changes:

+- Change the color scheme
+- Change the wording of the titles
+- Add another reference line to tell a story about COVID
+- Adjust the y-axis title position
+- Move the text to the subtitle place instead
+- Take out grid lines
+- Add source

 ## Step 5